DivineTheAnalyst/online-library-webapp/README.md

 # Online Library WebApp Repository

-Welcome to the **Kavetec Online Library WebApp** repository!
+Welcome to the **Online Library WebApp** repository!
 This project is designed to help users appreciate automation by first performing a complete manual deployment workflow before implementing automation with Jenkins.

 ## 📌 Repository Overview